nickbrandt/GitLab/doc/user/project/integrations/prometheus.md

   ...
 ```

-In order for GitLab to associate your alerts with an [environment](../../../ci/environments.md), you need to configure a `environmentname` label on the alerts you set up in Prometheus.
+In order for GitLab to associate your alerts with an [environment](../../../ci/environments.md), you need to configure a `gitlab_environment_name` label on the alerts you set up in Prometheus.
+The value of this should match the name of your Environment in GitLab.

 ### Taking action on incidents **(ULTIMATE)**